Evelyn Garcia (chef)

 Evelyn Garcia is an American chef most known for competing on the television series Top Chef: Houston.

 Early life

 Garcia was born and raised in Houston, in the U.S. state of Texas.
 Her parents are from El Salvador and Mexico.

 Career

 According to Jade Yamazaki Stewart of Eater Seattle, Garcia is "known for her creative melding of Texas and Southeast Asian cuisines".
 She operates the restaurant Kin (also known as Kin HTX), and has also hosted pop-up dinners and workshops.
 Garcia has appeared on Chopped and was a runner-up on Top Chef: Houston.

+Garcia opened a new restaurant, Jūn in 2023 with fellow chef Henry Lu.
+In 2025, Garcia was a James Beard semi-finalist for Best Chef: Texas.